artificialarea/noteful-api/README.md

 Unfortunately, cannot replicate `folderId` in Postgres, because PostgreSQL converts all table column names into lowercase; so the foreign key in the database is `folderid`.

 To simpify refactoring, opted to make modifications on the api side.
-The Express router middleware handles the translations of the name of the notes folder id between client and server in `notes.router` via a `serializeNote` expression prior to sending response back to client... and via `sanitizeNote` expression in the `notes.endpoints.spec` tests.
+* **`branch: 02_sync-with-react_v2-santize`** The Express router middleware handles the translations of the name of the notes folder id between client and server in `notes.router` via a `serializeNote` expression prior to sending response back to client... and via `sanitizeNote` expression in the `notes.endpoints.spec` tests.
+* **`branch: **02_synch-with-react_v1-handler`** Prior to that, I had a more convoluted solution via a context-esque `handler` component.

 <br />